Travel groups – In good company

 I was at a meetup last week about traveling in Italy.There were many new faces and I found myself talking with an older man who was doing a good job holding up the wall.
 “How’d you find the group?” was my opening query and before long I found out that he was retired from the military and came to see if he could connect with others to use their benefits of armed forces flights and perhaps travel together.
 I’d never heard of that approach to travel but soon invited him to meet a couple from Lithuania that I’d spoken to earlier.
 Within minutes they were deep in conversation – all retired from the military!
 It was a moment of serendipity I won’t forget.

 When I can’t be traveling, I love spending time with those who share the same passion.
 We get each other.
+The community of travelers is rich with experience and ideas.
 Shared stories about trips don’t seem like bragging rights, but a vicarious connection.There’s so much to learn from other travelers as well.
 Tips and tricks for getting around, the best place to eat, best view, best music – the list is endless.
 It’s part of the reason that travel blogs have become so popular.

 As part of my curiosity I ventured north to Los Angeles to see what several big meetups were doing in that area.
 Lisa and George Rajna had a blog, We Said Go Travel, and were the hosts of an event called: Meet, Plan, Go.
 They brought together so many interesting people of all ages and backgrounds.
 The big event with MPG had stellar speakers and authors.
 I was hooked.